FAQ and Store Policies

 If your order is damaged or lost in shipping, please contact us.
 Orders shipped to U.S. locations that are lost in the mail are eligible for refunds after 30 days have elapsed since shipment.
 Because international orders take longer to be delivered and can sometimes get stuck in customs for long periods of time, refunds are available for lost international orders after 60 days have elapsed since shipment.
 In most cases, lost orders will be refunded rather than replaced.

-Please note that once USPS tracking shows that an order has been delivered, refunds and/or replacements will typically not be issued in the event of a lost or stolen package.
-If you're concerned about theft in your area, please send an email to firstname.lastname@example.org immediately after placing your order and request that a signature be required for delivery at no extra charge.
+Please note once USPS tracking shows an order has been delivered, refunds and/or replacements will typically not be issued in the event of a lost or stolen package.
+If you're concerned about theft in your area, please send an email to email@example.com immediately after placing your order and request that a signature be required for delivery at no extra charge.

-What is your policy on refunds and exchanges?
+What is your policy on refunds, replacements, and returns?

 Our goal is for every product we make to be of exceptional quality.
 All spindles are inspected and tested prior to being sold, so defects are exceptionally rare.
 However, if you have one of our products and it does not meet your expectations in any way, please contact us.

 Repairs or replacements that are necessary due to faulty craftsmanship (e.g. warped shaft) will be done for no charge or for the cost of shipping.
 The cost of other repairs varies depending on the nature of the repair and can be up to the original cost of the spindle, although simple repairs such as fixing a dented spinning tip are usually done for free.
-Please be aware that spindle shafts unfortunately cannot be repaired.
+Please be aware spindle shafts unfortunately cannot be repaired.
 The wood is so thin there is not a sufficient contact area for an adhesive to properly join the broken piece of shaft, and there is no feasible way to get the repaired shaft straight enough to prevent a wobble in the spindle due to the extremely high requirements for precision in these tools.
 Be careful with your spindles!